-79. (1) Any seized or frozen property suspected to be proceeds of crime which at the time of the seizure or judicial 5 freezing was being used to carryout any lawful financial, trading or commercial activity, shall be used by the person to whom the management of such property has been entrusted by the High Court, in the same or nearly as the same lawful manner, with every meaningful step being taken to prevent -

-Using the seized or frozen proceeds of crime subject to protection, preservation, management for lawful financial. trading or commercial activity

-- (a) the destruction or decay of the property; 10 - the diminishing of its economic value; (b) - (c) the disruption of legitimate finance, trade or commerce: - (d) the disruption of lawful employment; and - any adverse impact being caused to the 15 (e) interests of third parties. - (2) Necessary action in such regard shall be taken pending the forfeiture of the property to the state, release or return to such property to the party having a legitimate 20 entitlement to such property or pending a further order from the High Court.
-Where further action need be taken to achieve the objectives contained in this section, the person entrusted with the task of managing the property, shall make appropriate applications to the High Court and obtain 25 necessary further authorization. - 80.
-(1) Any profit or other proceeds derived or generated Profit from the management of proceeds of crime shall with the generated prior approval of the High Court, be utilized by the party to whom the management of the property has been vested by 30 the High Court for - from and the cost of the management of proceeds of crime
+- 79. (1) Any seized or frozen property suspected to be proceeds of crime which at the time of the seizure or judicial freezing was being used to carryout any lawful financial, trading or commercial activity, shall be used by the person to whom the management of such property has been entrusted by the High Court, in the same or nearly as the same lawful manner, with every meaningful step being taken to prevent - (a) the destruction or decay of the property; - (b) the diminishing of its economic value; - (c) the disruption of legitimate finance, trade or commerce; - (d) the disruption of lawful employment; and - (e) any adverse impact being caused to the interests of third parties. - (2) Necessary action in such regard shall be taken pending the forfeiture of the property to the state, release or return to such property to the party having a legitimate entitlement to such property or pending a further order from the High Court.
+Where further action need be taken to achieve the objectives contained in this section, the person entrusted with the task of managing the property, shall make appropriate applications to the High Court and obtain necessary further authorization. - 80.
+(1) Any profit or other proceeds derived or generated from the management of proceeds of crime shall with the prior approval of the High Court, be utilized by the party to whom the management of the property has been vested by the High Court for - subject to protection, preservation, and management for lawful financial, trading or commercial activity Profit generated from and the cost of the management of proceeds of crime Protection, preservation, and management

-- (i) the development of the same financial, business or trade activity; - (ii) any other lawful financial, trade or commercial activity; or - 5 (iii) investing in the most appropriate manner. - (2) It shall be lawful for the person authorized by the High Court to protect, preserve and manage the suspected proceeds of crime, with the permission of the High Court to deduct the sum of money lawfully expended by him for 10 the protection, preservation, and management of the said property or to have such sum of money reimbursed from the Authority. - 81.
-The protection, preservation, and management of a property frozen by the High Court shall be entrusted by such preservation, 15 High Court to the Authority or to any other suitable public authority.
+- (a) the development of the same financial, business or trade activity; - (b) any other lawful financial, trade or commercial activity; or - (c) investing in the most appropriate manner. - (2) It shall be lawful for the person authorized by the High Court to protect, preserve and manage the suspected proceeds of crime, with the permission of the High Court to deduct the sum of money lawfully expended by him for the protection, preservation, and management of the said property or to have such sum of money reimbursed from the Authority.

+of a property by public authority or a receiver or special manager Appointment of the Authority, a Receiver or a 81.
+The protection, preservation, and management of a property frozen by the High Court shall be entrusted by such High Court to the Authority or to any other suitable public authority.
 The functions of protection, preservation and management of frozen proceeds of crime may be assigned to more than one such authority: